Perfectly Secure Message Transmission against Rational Adversaries: SMT against Multiple Rational Adversaries

 \begin{definition}[PSMT against Multiple Rational Adversaries] An SMT protocol $\Pi$ is \emph{perfectly secure against rational $(t_1, \dots, t_\lambda)$-adversaries with utility function $U$} if there are $t_j$-adversary $\calB_j$ for $j \in \{1, \dots, \lambda\}$ such that \begin{enumerate} \item \emph{Perfect security}: $\Pi$ is $(0,0)$-SMT against $(\calB_1, \dots, \calB_\lambda)$, and \item \emph{Nash equilibrium}: $U_j(\calA_j,\calB_{-j},U) \leq U_j(\calB_j,\calB_{-j},U)$ for any $t_j$-adversary $\calA_j$ for every $j \in \{1, \dots, \lambda\}$. \end{enumerate} \end{definition}

 As in the analysis of protocols against a single adversary, we will consider a \emph{random guessing} strategy profile $(\calB_1,\dots,\calB_\lambda)$ in which each $\calB_j$ is a random guessing adversary.
-For such a strategy profile, the perfect security immediately follows if the protocol satisfies the correctness.
+The perfect security for such a strategy profile immediately follows if the protocol satisfies the correctness.